Travel insurance for people with disabilities

 A specialist insurer may be right for you if you are travelling outside the UK for a long period of time.

 The Disability Discrimination Act (DDA) aims to end the discrimination that many people with disabilities face.
 Part 3 of the Act places duties on service providers, which includes insurance and travel companies providing services within the UK.

-Companies have a duty to ensure that, as a customer with disabilities, they do not treat you less favourably than other customers.
-Unless they can justify that treatment for a reason related to your disability.
+Companies have a duty to ensure that, as a customer with disabilities, they do not treat you less favourably than other customers for a reason relating to your disability, unless they can lawfully justify that treatment.
 For example, they must not unjustifiably refuse to provide a service to a person with a disability that they are prepared to offer other members of the public.
-Additionally they must not provide the service on worse terms or to a lower standard.
+Additionally they must not provide, without lawful justification, the service on worse terms or to a lower standard.